jessicayung/self-driving-car-nd/p5-vehicle-detection/README.md

 2. Split data into shuffled training and test sets
 3. Train linear SVM using `sklearn.svm.LinearSVC()`.

-Data preprocessing Code in Section 1.2, classifier trained in Section 1.3.
+Data preprocessing code in Section 1.2, classifier trained in Section 1.3.

-### Sliding Window Search
+### II.
+Sliding Window Search

 #### 1. Implement a sliding window search.

 1. Define windows to search using helper function `slide_window`.
     * Restricted search space to lower half of the image (altered value of variable `y_start_stop`) because cars only appear on the road and not in the sky.
-    * Scales to search: TODO:
-    * How much to overlap windows: TODO
 2. Implement sliding window search using helper function `search_windows`.
     * For each window,
         * extract features for that window,